 If the spreader is connected to a tractor with an ISOBUS terminal, it may be necessary to enter the sections' location and length and indicate that a tractor mounted spreader is used.
-The input data is used to ensure that the spreader starts and stops applying fertilizer at the right time when turning in headland.
+The input data is used to ensure that the spreader starts and stops applying fertiliser at the right time when turning in headland.
 The Bredal program already contains this information, but not all tractor terminals upload the information from the spreader when it is connected.
 Some terminals use the input data correctly.
 In some instances, the tractor's terminal uses only one of the two input distances.
 Sometimes, the tractor's terminal does not upload the distances at all; in these cases, the distances must be entered in the tractor terminal's section control program.
 Follow the instructions from the manufacturer of the tractor's terminal.

-In order for the spreader to start and stop applying fertilizer at the right time, the following distances need to be entered:
+In order for the spreader to start and stop applying fertiliser at the right time, the following distances need to be entered:

-- B = distance from the spreader's connection point to the centre of the swath - C = length of the swath
+- A = distance from the tractor hitch to the spreader axle - B = distance from the spreader axle to the centre of the swath - C = length of the swath